• Skip to primary navigation

 Serving suggestions

-At home, I like to serve this kakarakaya curry (kakarakaya = bitter gourd in Telugu language) with hot rice, ghee, dal and this easy raita recipe.
+At home, I like serving this kakarakaya curry (kakarakaya = bitter gourd in Telugu) with hot rice, ghee, dal, and a simple raita.
+By the way, this cucumber raita recipe is one to keep!

 Pro Tips and Notes